1987 Stanley Cup playoffs: (A2) Montreal Canadiens vs. (A4) Quebec Nordiques

 This was the fourth playoff series meeting between these two teams.
 Quebec won two of the previous three meetings, including their most recent meeting in the 1985 Adams Division Finals in seven games.

+In game six, the Nordiques came back from a 2–0 deficit scoring three goals in the third period to force a game seven and keep their season alive.

 (P1) Philadelphia Flyers vs. (P3) New York Islanders

 This was the fourth playoff series meeting between these two teams.
 Philadelphia won two of the previous three series, including their most recent in the 1985 Patrick Division Finals in five games.

+In game 2, Mikko Makela scored the game-winning goal with three seconds left to tie the series for the Islanders.

 Clarence Campbell Conference

 (N2) Detroit Red Wings vs. (N4) Toronto Maple Leafs

 This was the 21st playoff series between these two teams.
 Toronto led 11–9 in previous playoff series.
 They last met in the 1964 Stanley Cup Finals, in which Toronto won in seven games.
+This was the only Norris final not to involve either the Chicago Blackhawks or St. Louis Blues.

 (S1) Edmonton Oilers vs. (S3) Winnipeg Jets

 This was the fourth playoff series meeting between these two teams.
 Edmonton won all three previous meetings, including their most recent in the 1985 Smythe Division Finals in a four-game sweep.